Mr. A. Blake Pearce, Dean

 Room 2064A, Fine Arts Building

-The College of the Arts at Valdosta State University includes the Department of Art, the Department of Communication Arts, and the Department of Music.
+The College of the Arts at Valdosta State University includes the Department of Art and Design, the Department of Communication Arts, and the Department of Music.
 This organization of the disciplines of the performing arts, communication arts, and visual arts into one academic unit reflects a traditional and continuing commitment by Valdosta State University to provide cultural enrichment in the lives of the students and other citizens of Georgia.
 The College of the Arts maintains a calendar of performing arts, visual arts, television, and radio programming, and other arts activities that are available to students, faculty, and the general public.

 In addition, many of the performances and exhibitions created by the College of the Arts are presented off-campus in schools and communities of the region.
 Every Valdosta State University student is invited to explore membership in performance activities such as band, theatre, and other student organizations associated with the academic departments of the College and to enroll in courses, regardless of major.